Free ILR Refusal Risk Checker 2026 — Know Your Weak Spots Before You Apply

 Frequently Asked Questions

-Can I appeal an ILR refusal?
+Can I reapply after ILR refusal?

+Yes.
 There is no mandatory waiting period before reapplying for ILR after a refusal.
-However, you must fix the underlying reason for refusal before reapplying.
-Reapplying with the same issue will result in a second refusal.
+However, you must fix the underlying reason for refusal first — submitting again with the same issue will result in a second refusal and a second lost fee.
+In most cases there is no right of appeal; you can request an administrative review if UKVI made a factual error.

 Related guides and tools